Distributionally Robust Self Paced Curriculum Reinforcement Learning: Experiments

 We conduct a comprehensive set of experiments to empirically validate our proposed Distributionally Robust Self-Paced Curriculum Reinforcement Learning (DR-SPCRL) algorithm.
 Our evaluation targets three key hypotheses: (1) DR-SPCRL produces policies with greater robustness than standard non-robust baselines; (2) its adaptive curriculum yields more stable training and better final performance than robust training with a fixed or heuristic schedule; and (3) the method is general-purpose, providing benefits across diverse algorithms and domains.
 To demonstrate this, we integrate DR-SPCRL with three state-of-the-art deep RL algorithms representing distinct paradigms: Proximal Policy Optimization (PPO) \citep{schulman2017proximal}, Soft Actor-Critic \citep{haarnoja2018soft} (SAC), and Deep Deterministic Policy Gradients (DDPG) \citep{lillicrap2015continuous}.

-We evaluate our algorithm on the Hopper, Humanoid, Half-Cheetah, and Walker2d continuous control environments.
-We assess policy robustness using two primary metrics: nominal performance, which is the average episodic return in the unperturbed training environment, and robust performance, which is the average episodic return under a suite of held-out perturbations not encountered during training.
-This evaluation suite is designed to simulate a range of real-world uncertainties and is composed of three distinct and formally defined perturbation types:
+We evaluate on Hopper, Humanoid, Half-Cheetah, and Walker2d.
+Performance is measured using the robust return, defined as the average episodic return under held-out perturbations not encountered during training.
+Robustness is evaluated across three perturbation types modeling sensor noise, actuator noise, and environment shifts.

-First, to simulate sensor noise, we apply observation noise.
-Formally, at each timestep t, the agent receives a perturbed state observation $s'_t$ instead of the true state $s_t$.
-The perturbed state is given by:

-Here, $\eta_t$ is a noise vector sampled from a zero-mean Gaussian distribution with a fixed standard deviation $\sigma_{\text{obs}}$, applied independently to each dimension of the state vector.

-Second, to simulate actuator imprecision or faults, we apply action noise.
-Specifically, the action $a_t$ selected by the policy is replaced by a perturbed action $a'_t$ before being executed in the environment.
-This replacement occurs with a fixed probability $p_{\text{act}}$:

-Third, to simulate sim-to-real gaps or systemic changes in the environment itself, we apply environment noise.
-This is achieved by modifying the underlying physical parameters of the MuJoCo simulation at the start of each evaluation episode.
-Let $\xi_0$ be the vector of nominal physics parameters (e.g., body masses, friction coefficients, joint damping).
-For each evaluation episode, we sample a new parameter vector $\xi'$ where each component $\xi'_i$ is drawn from a uniform distribution centered around its nominal value:

-where $\delta_{\text{env}}$ defines the percentage range of the perturbation.
-The episode is then run entirely within the simulator configured with these perturbed physics $\xi'$.
-For our experiments, we only perturb the body mass, the damping force, and the friction of the MuJoCo environments.
+\paragraph{Observation noise.} At each timestep, the agent observes a perturbed state